High-quality generation of dynamic game content via small language models: A proof of concept: Quantitative assessment of quality

+Having established the game loop and a gold standard through the teacher LLM, we now quantitatively assess the quality of the SLM outputs relative to this standard.
 The quality of DefameLM outputs varies considerably across input prompts, especially for the smaller models.
-Common failure modes include failing to capture all provided intelligence, poorly implementing the rhetorical angle, or making illogical connections when attempting to synthesize disparate details.
+Common failure modes include failing to capture all provided intelligence, senseless metaphors, poorly implementing the rhetorical angle, or making illogical connections when attempting to synthesize disparate details.
 When a non-zero temperature is applied, quality fluctuates across generations, and often a successful output can be generated even when the zero-temperature output failed.
-Besides the above-mentioned types of failure, the most common case of inadequacy are cliches or simply outputs failing to be funny or feel like they connect with the target.
 We would like to diagnose the root cause of failures, investigating whether they are always recoverable through stochastic variation or whether failing outputs correspond to inputs in "dead zones" of the input space, where the model does not know what to do and struggles consistently regardless of temperature.
 Ultimately we would like to investigate whether the necessary output quality can \emph{in principle} be reached in reasonable time, as defined in Section~\ref{sec:TechnicalConstraints}, across prompts.